 Modifying custody and visitation orders

 In most cases, modifying the visitation plan accompanies the approval of a relocation request.
 A change in the child-custody plan may accompany a denial of a relocation motion if the parent intends to move without the children.

 Call our North County lawyers about resolving relocation and custody disputes

-For assistance with your relocation and child custody dispute, call Silverman & Silverman, Attorneys at Law at 760-512-3251 or online to schedule your free initial phone consultation.
+For assistance with your relocation and child-custody dispute, call Silverman & Silverman, Attorneys at Law, at 760-512-3251 or contact us online to schedule your free, initial phone consultation.
 Sunday appointments are available.

 Silverman & Silverman, Attorneys at Law, located in Carlsbad, California, serves clients in and around Carlsbad, San Diego, Oceanside, Vista, Escondido, Del Mar, Solana Beach, Rancho Santa Fe, Encinitas, La Jolla, Mira Mesa, Poway, Rancho Bernardo, San Marcos and all North County San Diego.